akeley98/myricube/cckiss/README.md

-cckiss requires a Unix-ey environment, and that the C/C++ preprocessor create directives of the form `# [line number] "included file"` whenever it includes a file. cckiss scans for these directives in order to know the included dependencies of each source file.
+cckiss requires a Unix-ey environment, and that the C/C++ preprocessor create directives of the form `# [line number] "included file"` whenever it includes a file (`#line` is also acceptable). cckiss scans for these directives in order to know the included dependencies of each source file.
 As far as I know, both `gcc` and `clang` do this correctly.

 # Motivation